Australian National Bibliographic Database: Rebranding

 In 1999, the National Library moved to a new system, called Kinetica, which conformed to the standard international z39.50 protocol, enabling it to interact with other automated library systems.
 The software allowed users to interact with a graphical interface for the first time, rather than a text-based one, and by this time there were over 1000 member libraries and almost 30 million items were available on the ANDB.

 After a two-year project to redevelop Kinetica, the software used for searching and cataloguing was replaced, and a new administration system was created in November 2005.
 The new service was branded Libraries Australia, consisting of four components: Search, Cataloguing, Administration and Document Delivery.
 The more user-friendly search facility for ANBD then provided access to over 42 million items held by around 800 libraries around Australia, as well as about 1.2 million images held by PictureAustralia and many international library catalogues.
 In addition, the Chinese, Korean and Japanese Database (CJK) merged with Libraries Australia, and in the following year, a free search became publicly available.

 International cooperation

 In 2006, the National Library entered into an agreement with the National Library of New Zealand, allowing inter-library loans between the two countries.

 In 2007, Libraries Australia signed an agreement with international library cooperative OCLC, which meant that data added to the ANDB was included in WorldCat, the largest online public access catalogue (OPAC) in the world.

 Trove, and recent changes

-In 2008–9, Libraries Australia free and subscription services were separated, and the free public search was replaced by Trove.
+In 2008–9, Libraries Australia's free and subscription services were separated, and the free public search was replaced by Trove.
 In 2013, it adopted a new cataloguing standard, RDA Resource Description and Access.
 In 2014, it redeveloped the search facility, and the following year, ANBD reached a million RDA records.